ej05388/Token-Tracker-Improved/README.md

 ## Home Storyboard and Home ViewControllerSwiftFile:
 The home storyboard is where the Home view controller is located.
 The Home view controller displays the user’s speed and the speed limit of the street.
 The HomeViewController is the swift code that does the backend for the view controller such as parsing API’s to determine the speed limit of the road.

-***Note: for each viewControllerSwiftFile, I will give in line comments to explain what each line of code does.***

 ## View Controllers Structure
 Each view controller will contain "override func viewDidLoad()" This is the main function of each viewControllerSwiftFile.
 From this function, all other functions will be called.
 ```